andrewpbray/math-141-2016-fall/syllabus.md

 #### Exams

 We'll have several examinations and quizzes throughout the semester in order to challenge your understanding and provide us with a sense of where you're at.
 Some will be more traditional pen and paper and others are to be done with the computer using R.

 **Midterm I**
-Friday, February 26, 2016
+Friday, September 23, 2016

 **Midterm II**
-Friday, April 8, 2016 (takehome)
+Friday, due October 14th, 2016 (takehome)

 **Final**
-Tuesday, May 10, 2016, 9 AM - 11 AM (Eliot 314)
+Finals Week